isc-projects/kea/doc/sphinx/arm/install.rst

 -  ``sbin/`` — server software and commands used by the system administrator.

--  ``share/doc/kea/`` — this guide, other supplementary documentation and examples.
+-  ``share/doc/kea/`` — this guide, other supplementary documentation, and examples.

 -  ``share/kea/`` — API command examples and database schema scripts.